“שופר של חיה טמאה נהפך לשופרו של משיח. עמלק, פיטלורה, היטלר, וכו’, מעוררים לגאולה”

-These three shofars of Rosh Hashanah correspond to three ‘Shofars of Redemption,’ three Divine calls summoning the Jewish people to be redeemed and to redeem their land.
+These three shofars of Rosh Hashanah correspond to three ‘Shofars of Redemption,’ three Divine calls which are summoning the Jewish people to be redeemed and to redeem their land.

-It was the call of this shofar, with its holy vision of heavenly Jerusalem united with earthly Jerusalem, that inspired Nachmanides, Rabbi Yehuda HaLevy, Rabbi Ovadia of Bartenura, the students of the Vilna Gaon, and the disciples of the Baal Shem Tov to ascend to Eretz Yisrael.
-It is for this ‘great shofar,’an awakening of spiritual greatness and idealism, that we fervently pray.
+It was the call of this shofar, with its holy vision of unity between the heavenly and earthly Jerusalem.
+This inspired Nachmanides, Rabbi Yehuda HaLevy, Rabbi Ovadia of Bartenura, the students of the Vilna Gaon, and the disciples of the Baal Shem Tov to ascend to Eretz Yisrael.
+We fervently pray for this ‘great shofar’ to herald an awakening of spiritual greatness and idealism.

 Over this shofar, however, no blessing is recited.
 “One does not recite a blessing over a cup of affliction” (Berachot 51b).